-4) Special Notes on Course Withdrawals (Approved by CAS Nov 2016; updated Fall 2024)
+4) Special Notes on Course Withdrawals (Approved by CAS Nov 2016)

-Except in certain situations involving medical or personal crises at the end of the term (see below), the CAS will rarely approve such a radical change in a student's course schedule that it effectively makes him/her a part-time student (for example, from full-time student to a course schedule with one-or possibly two-courses remaining).
-CAS believes that Skidmore, as an academic institution and residential college, demands full and energetic participation on the part of its matriculated students.

-In considering petitions for more than two withdrawals; previous course withdrawals related to the following situations are typically discounted:

-- Acute personal difficulty or emergency situations outside the student's control (e.g., death of a parent), - Medical conditions, - Summer study at Skidmore, since withdrawals from other (non-Skidmore) programs cannot be assessed, - Difficulty during the student's first semester at Skidmore, when the student has not yet fully acclimated to the academic environment, - 1-credit classes.
+- Except in certain situations involving medical or personal crises at the end of the term (see below), the CAS will rarely approve such a radical change in a student's course schedule that it effectively makes him/her a part-time student (for example, from full-time student to a course schedule with one-or possibly two-courses remaining).
+CAS believes that Skidmore, as an academic institution and residential college, demands full and energetic participation on the part of its matriculated students. - In general, the CAS attempts to preserve two course withdrawals for non-medical reasons.
+Medically-related withdrawals either before or at the point of the third withdrawal are typically discounted if medical documentation can be provided.
+Except in the case of chronic medical conditions that are inherently unpredictable (e.g., Crohn's Disease), the student is cautioned that additional withdrawal requests for the same medical circumstance are unlikely to be approved.
+When practical, students are directed to use the add/drop period to manage course-load concerns related to their medical situation. - Withdrawals related to the following situations are also typically discounted: - acute personal difficulty or emergency situations outside the student's control (e.g., death of a parent), - summer study at Skidmore, since withdrawals from other (non-Skidmore) programs cannot be assessed, - difficulty during the student's first semester at Skidmore, when the student has not yet fully acclimated to the academic environment, - 1-credit classes.

-In the absence of these situations, the CAS may grant additional course withdrawals to address "significant challenges" of an academic, personal, or medical nature.
-Medical documentation is not required, but students are expected to reflect on the circumstance that generates the withdrawal request.

-If a student is petitioning for more than two withdrawals in a single semester due to medical or personal reasons, the OAA or ADOF will recommend in most cases that the student take a medical or personal leave of absence, particularly if the withdrawals will result in the student dropping from full-time to the equivalent of part-time status for most of the term (see section II.C.1 on Medical on Personal Leaves).
-Multiple and late withdrawals may be considered appropriate towards the end of the term if that action preserves the ability of the student to earn some course credit (despite the necessity, for example, of hospitalization or other off- campus treatment that would otherwise require a leave of absence).
+If a student is petitioning for more than two withdrawals in a single semester due to medical reasons, the OAA or ADOF will recommend in most cases that the student take a medical leave or personal leave of absence, particularly if the withdrawals will result in the student dropping from full-time to the equivalent of part-time status for most of the term (see section II.C.1 on Medical on Personal Leaves).
+Multiple and late withdrawals are considered appropriate towards the end of the term if that action preserves the ability of the student to earn some course credit (despite the necessity, for example, of hospitalization or other off-campus treatment that would otherwise require a leave of absence).
 Whenever possible, the CAS prefers that the student negotiate Incompletes with course instructors rather than seek late and/or multiple withdrawals.
 Requests for severely reduced course loads in subsequent semesters as a result of medical issues must be approved prior to the start of a semester (see II.A.5).